tuseeqraza1/bank-atm-simulator/README.md

 # bank-atm-simulation
- I have created a Bank ATM simulator application as my semester project using basic JAVA.
+ I have created a console based Bank ATM simulator application as my semester project using basic JAVA.